 Let's begin with the very first part of our Information tab, we will call it the element basic information.
-Here is a print screen of what it looks like:
+Here is a screenshot of what it looks like:

 From the top to the bottom, we will explore each and every field on this screen.
 The first two fields on the top Element Name and Element Key are highly related to each other, therefore, it is important that we name the element properly and ensure that it does not match the name or element key of any other element in the Elements Catalog.
 That being said, our first step will be to enter the name of your new element, and you will notice that the Element Key will be automatically generated based on the name given to the element.
 Here is an example:

 Next is the Description portion of the element, we believe this is pretty self-explanatory, however, one of the tips we will give is that you provide a concise, clear description of your element's purpose (for example, "this element makes magic happen"):

 The next portion is the select the application program interface (API) setup.
 You should notice that you have 3 options at the present time: REST API, SOAP API, and finally, Database.
 Select the appropriate option based on your API structure: